-In the short-term athletic facilities, NCF will be partnering with various institutions across Manatee and Sarasota County.
-We are currently negotiating with IMG Academy and State College of Florida to host practices and games.
+In the short-term, NCF has partnered with various institutions across Manatee and Sarasota County.
+Our partnerships include IMG Academy and State College of Florida to host practices and games.

-We will also be utilizing the existing car museum space on campus, and remodeling it to house a state-of-the-art strength and conditioning facility.
+We will also be remodeling our existing fitness center to house a state-of-the-art strength and conditioning facility.